-Patrick Lee is the John N. and Jamie D. McAleer Professor of Bioethics and the director of the Institute of Bioethics at Franciscan University of Steubenville.
+Patrick Lee is the John N. and Jamie D. McAleer Professor of Bioethics and the director of the Center for Bioethics at Franciscan University of Steubenville.
 He is known nationally as a keynote speaker and author on contemporary ethics, especially on marriage and the value of human life.

 Lee was born and raised in Dallas, Texas and was taught by Sisters of the Holy Spirit (from Ireland) in grade school and Dominican priests in high school.
 He is very grateful to his parents, his brother, and his grade school and high school teachers for the clear witness they bore to the goodness, breadth, and reasonableness of the Catholic faith.
 Lee did not apply himself well as a student in grade school or high school (excepting a geometry class in sophomore year) until Mr. Robert Rando’s senior year religion class, which was based directly on St. Thomas’s Summa Theologiae.

 After a year at a local Community College, Lee attended University of Dallas, receiving a BA in 1974.
 He received an MA in philosophy from Niagara University in 1977, and a PhD in philosophy from Marquette University in 1980.
 He taught philosophy St. Francis seminary in Milwaukee (1978-1981) and University of St. Thomas in Houston (1981-1992).
 All the while, he worked second jobs to makes ends meet for his growing family, including at different times as a bartender, a grocery store stocker, and—for the longest period—a wedding and portrait photographer (some of his portraits winning full merit awards from the Professional Photographers Association of America or the Houston Photographers Gulid).